umbauschool/umbauschool.github.io/index.md

 We see a major need for improvement in the spaces we live in and the education we participate in within the United States.
 We believe that spaces are an inherent part of how we experience the world around us and significantly impact our wellbeing—but our worn-out teaching practices and the current trend of painfully high tuition rates have forced many into creating and living in spaces that do not address their ecological impacts nor give us the quality of life we desire.

 We are at an exciting and pivotal moment in history where we have to respond to the impact humans have made on the natural environment and the missteps we have made in our educational system.
 The natural and built environment being damaged and uncared for should not be normal.
-Having years of college loans to pay off without having found a discipline that energizes you should not be normal. umbau is tackling these challenges head-on.
+Having years of college loans to pay off without having found a discipline that energizes you should not be normal.
+Umbau is tackling these challenges head-on.

 ***